mebjas/mebjas.github.io/_posts/2022-04-10-write-fast-and-maintainable-code-with-halide-part-2.md

 gradient.vectorize(x, 4);
 ```

-We can instruct the compiler to now generate instructions to vectorise the inner loops in `x` for loops.
+We can instruct the compiler to now generate instructions to vectorize the inner loops in `x` for loops.
 This generates code like

 ```c++